gillianpalhano/printer-ppla/README.md

 # Printer PPLA

-A library for generating codes in the PPLA language used in Argox thermal printers.
+The package for generating codes in the PPLA language used in Argox thermal printers.

 ## Installing